pedro-leitao/pedro-leitao.github.io/howtos/index.md

 # How to's

-Specific guides and details on setting up various tools and software.
-A lot of these are pretty specific to my setup, but I hope they can be useful to others as well.
+This section provides detailed guides and step-by-step instructions for setting up various tools and software.
+Many of these configurations are tailored to my specific setup, but they may still offer useful insights or serve as a reference for others facing similar challenges.
+Anything here tends to age quickly, so please verify and adapt it to your needs.

 ## Table of contents